You can’t help someone who doesn’t want to be helped? True or false?

 atticus

-Until recently, understanding about this topic has opened up new research looking at the human genome and how our genes are able to dictate our lives; our thoughts, habits, beliefs and perceptions.
+Until recently, understanding about this topic has led to new research examining the human genome and how our genes can dictate our lives, including our thoughts, habits, beliefs, and perceptions.

-Whatever they are sensing on a biological level activates certain genes to turn on and may always stay on, where other genes are completely turned off for long periods of time and this is where the body is knocked out of chemical equilibrium and headed straight for disease.
+Whatever they are sensing on a biological level activates certain genes to turn on and may remain on, while other genes are completely turned off for long periods.

 An article by the National Institute of Drug Abuse (2019) states, “environmental exposures or choices people make can actually “mark”—or remodel—the structure of DNA at the cell level or even at the level of the whole organism”.

-Future treatment options are now taking a leap into pharmacogenomics, where they “harness the power of genomic information to improve treatments for addiction by tailoring the treatment to the person’s specific genetic makeup” (National Institute of Drug Abuse, 2019).
+Future treatment options are now leaping into pharmacogenomics, where they “harness the power of genomic information to improve treatments for addiction by tailoring the treatment to the person’s specific genetic makeup”.

 This type of precision medicine is the definition of client-centered treatment, as humans are so multifaceted, it would only make sense to have treatment options customized down to the very cell.

-Due to the reason that environment has such a huge impact, an article by What is Epigenetics (2017) states that the information we absorb into our DNA can influence an individual’s risk for addiction and their ability to respond to certain types of treatment.
+Given the significant impact of the environment, the information we absorb into our DNA can influence an individual’s risk of addiction and their ability to respond to certain types of treatment.

 This means that if we can positively condition an individual’s environment, then we can control what gets absorbed into our DNA.
 Numerous studies have been able to “show that a person’s health is the result of dynamic interactions between genes and the environment” (National Institute of Drug Abuse, 2019).

-All of these things that appear to be on the outside of the individual is essentially affecting what is happening to them on the inside on a cellular level.
+All of these things that appear to be on the outside of the individual are essentially affecting what is happening to them on the inside on a cellular level.

-By controlling how we think, what actions we take and what we allow in from external factors is the first step in true recovery.
+Controlling how we think, what actions we take, and what we allow in from external factors is the first step in true recovery.

 If we can fully understand how our body’s work in response to our environment then we can begin to create recovery by remodeling our external factors.